Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsubsection{Accounting}

-Firm $i$'s profits are given by their revenue and interest on deposits minus the wage bill and total interest payments:
+C-firm $i$'s profits are given by their revenue and interest on deposits minus the wage bill and total interest payments:

-where $P_{i,t}$ denotes firm $i$'s price, $Q_{i,t}$ is the quantity of C-goods sold, $r^M$ is the interest rate on deposits, $M_{i,t}$ are deposits at the bank, and $IP_{i,t}$ are total interest payments on all outstanding loans.
+where $P_{i}(t)$ denotes C-firm $i$'s price, $Q_{i}(t)$ is the quantity of C-goods sold, $r_M$ is the interest rate on deposits, $M_{i}(t)$ are deposits at the bank, and $IP_{i}(t)$ are total interest payments on all outstanding loans.

-The balance sheet identity of firm $i$ implies that their assets must be equal to their liabilities and equity:
+The balance sheet identity of C-firm $i$ implies that their assets must be equal to their liabilities and equity:

-where $KE_{i,t}$ is firm $i$'s total capital expenditure, $D_{i,t}$ is firm $i$'s debt, and $E_{i,t}$ is firm $i$'s equity.
-The equity of firm $i$ is updated based on their profits:
+where $KE_{i}(t)$ is C-firm $i$'s total capital expenditure, $D_{i}(t)$ is firm $i$'s debt, and $E_{i}(t)$ is firm $i$'s equity.
+The equity of C-firm $i$ is updated based on their profits:

-Hence, given the above, the deposits of firm $i$ are derived as:
+Hence, given the above, the deposits of C-firm $i$ are derived as:

-where $L_{i,t+1}$ is the actual loan firm $i$ takes out from bank $b$, $\rho D_{i,t}$ is the cost of all principal repayments, and $IE_{i,t}$ is firm $i$'s actual investment expenditure.
+where $L_{ib,\ell}(t+1)$ is the actual $\ell$th loan C-firm $i$ takes out from bank $b$, $\rho D_{i}(t)$ is the cost of all principal repayments, and $IE_{i}(t)$ is C-firm $i$'s actual investment expenditure.
+If firm $i$'s deposits $M_{i}(t) \leq 0$, then firm $i$ becomes bankrupt, see \ref{app:entry_exit} for details on entry and exit dynamics.